jheryer/journey-driven-development/en/01_process/04_dev_ops.md

 John Allspaw and Paul Hammond described the process and tools they used to achieve more than ten deploys per day.[^TenPerDay]

 <!-- Brief Agile at VMLY&R -->
-The DevOps journey at VMLY&R began as operations teams searched for better ways to support the rapid pace of work in an agency.
+The DevOps journey at VMLY&R began in 2013 as development and operations teams searched for better ways to support the rapid pace of work in an agency.
+The scripts and manual processes that we had used were not sustainable or scalable enough to deliver as development efforts switched from Waterfall to Agile methodologies.
+That effort started with destroying the silos that prevented teams from working together.
+Our collaboration produced automation that enabled teams to build, unit test and deploy code rapidly with greater confidence.
+As that automation matured, incremental improvements added additional testing from our Quality teams to implement stricter quality gates into application deployment pipelines.

+Because DevOps is more about removing silos, we treat automation, scripts and pipelines as tools, not the product of DevOps.
+We are committed to measuring, refining and improving those tools to improve our application delivery process.
+We constantly ask the questions: "how might we improve this process?"
+"What did we learn from this experiment?"
+"Why did this failure occur?"
+Asking these questions is the key to learning and continually improving.

 <!-- Agile and DevOps connection to journey driven devs -->